Mastering the Art of String Alignment in Python

 Understanding the Syntax

-The center() method takes two parameters: width and fillchar.
+The center() method is a powerful tool for formatting strings in Python.
+It takes two parameters: width and fillchar.
 The width parameter specifies the length of the string with padded characters, while the fillchar parameter defines the padding character itself.
 If fillchar is not provided, whitespace is used as the default argument.

 Unlocking the Power of Centered Strings